 What we hear from the Royal College of Nursing is not that there are now 700 fewer nurses in total, but that 700 fewer nurses have started training through the degree course, yet all this change was meant to be about expanding that number.
 It has not expanded; it reduced last year.
 The danger is that that pattern will continue and be even more marked for postgraduate students.

 In Scotland, obviously, we have maintained the bursary.
 Instead of a 3% fall in the number of people starting studying, we have seen an 8% rise.
 Indeed, we have already seen a 10% increase in the number of people signing up for nursing places this year.
 We all need nurses, because all four national health services are struggling with the workforce, but NHS Improvement reports that there are 36,000 vacancies in NHS England.
 That is catastrophic.
-Literally, one in 10 nursing jobs in England are empty.
+Literally, one in 10 nursing jobs in England is empty.
 That is more than twice the vacancy rate we face in Scotland.
 This is safety issue.
 The Secretary of State talked about safety.
 This is part of what led to the junior doctors’ strike, because we are talking about avoidable deaths.
 Research shows that the only measure that reduces avoidable deaths in hospital is the ratio of registered nurses to patients—not healthcare assistants, auxiliaries, doctors or anyone else.
 This is about registered nurses actually looking after patients.

 The extra places that we were told would be funded by removing the undergraduate bursary will start only this autumn, so they will not be ready until 2021.
 The apprentices will not be ready until 2022.
 Postgraduate students starting this autumn will at least be ready in 2020.
 This is urgent.
-The NHS in England is struggling for the lack of nurses.
+The NHS in England is struggling for want of nurses.
 They are the people who make the difference to safety.
 The Government should be investing in whatever will produce high-quality nurse leaders as quickly as possible, and that is postgraduates.

 To achieve social justice and deal with the skills deficit, we need a skills revolution.
 In many sectors, we have a real skills shortage, particularly at level 4 and above.
 Young people are pushed towards traditional degrees, but only 52% are getting jobs after graduation that require a degree, according to the Chartered Institute of Personnel and Development.
 On the flipside, degree apprenticeships are just not growing fast enough, and we need to invest more in further education and skills provision.